jpmcclain/code_challenge/README.md

 `You can start where it says "Run MongoDB Community Edition from the Command Interpreter"`

+# You will need this mongoDB connection to upload the csv files.
+As I cannot afford to run my own mongoDB connection.

 After setting the the server and getting the project up. run `npm install` on the project directory to install all the necessary React plugins. after the installs you can simply type `npm run start` and this will start both ther server layer & the client layer.
 Now you are good to go.